HOME ABOUT US HOBBIES FRIENDS PHOTOS FAVORITE LINKS E-MAIL

 Bicycle Racing

 I decided to purchase a cherry red color De Rosa SLX Professional racing bike in San Leandro California and take up racing in 1984.
-I became a licensed USCF racer for a few years and proudly wore the racing jersey of the California Pedaler Team when I raced.
-There were also many fun times hanging with the pals at the California Pedaler Bicycle Shop in Danville, CA. I had the need for speed and they could understand the real high one gets from bicycle racing.
-Most of the centuries I rode were usually done within 7 1/2 hours.
-Well I wanted to test my abilities with the racers.
-The experences enjoyed with racing were fun and I managed to make a lot of friends within the racing circles of Northern California.
-The criteriums were the most exciting and the road races were tough.
-The most enjoyable race was the Tour De Comstock Pro/Am in Reno, NV.
+I competed as a licensed USCF racer for a few years and proudly wore the racing jersey of the California Pedaler Team when I raced.
+There were many fun times hanging with the pals at the California Pedaler Bicycle Shop in Danville, CA. I had the need for speed and bicycle racing fulfilled my fix.
+Most of the centuries I rode were usually done within 7 1/2 hours and I was always trying to beat my personal best.
+I decided it was time to test and compete with the racers.
+I managed to make a lot of friends within the racing circles of Northern California.
+The criteriums were the most exciting making those tight turns in tight packs of racers.
+The road races seemed long and very tough.
+The majority of races featured a lot of climbing.
+The most enjoyable race I participated in was the Tour De Comstock Pro/Am in Reno, NV.
 The desert terrain was just beautiful.
-The time trial was started out of a casino in Sparks, NV and I got to ride a criterium in towntown Reno, NV.
-Most of the races were here in Northern California and I was lucky enough to enjoy some racing opportunities in Canada and Japan.
-Some of the best training rides with other racers were held weekly up beautiful Mount Diablo very close to where I live now.
+The time trial was started out of a casino in Sparks, NV and I participated in the criterium in downtown Reno, NV.
+Most of the races I rode were in Northern California.
+I did have the wonderful opportunity to do some races in Canada near Vancouver along with training and racing in Japan for a little over a year.
+I believe I as probably one of the tallest riders among those Japanese racers in the peloton and they could easily spot me if I was making an attack in the field.
+Some of the best training rides locally included the "Oakland Twilights" series" near the Oakland Airport and training rides up Mount Diablo once a week from Danville.
 On a clear evening you can see the California Sierras in the East.
 In early 1992 I was experiencing some burn-out and it was time to put the bicycle away for a while with the exception of a ride or two each year at South Lake Tahoe.
 I took up interests in international freestyle wrestling.

 I enjoy attending professional races and watching the racers compete.
 I have included some pictures below and I hope you enjoy them.